shahzham44/css385-finalProject/README.md

-Team Members: Hamzah, Jordy, Henrie the what
+Team Members: Hamzah, Jordy, Henrie/n the what
 ඞ